WebSDR - Server #3

 - Also provided by this server is redundancy for the very popular 80/75 and 40 meter amateur bands if WebSDR1 (Yellow) goes offline, using these lower-performance receivers.

 - The 60 and 30 meter amateur bands are covered by the "60-49M" and "31-30M" meter receivers, respectively.

 The 2021/2022 User Survey has finished and you may see the results here.

 2 meter reception significantly improved:

-The 2 meter antenna - a south-pointing, 5 element Yagi - was relocated away from the (RF-noisy!) building and to a much greater height.
+In August, 2022 the 2 meter antenna - a south-pointing, 5 element Yagi - was relocated away from the (RF-noisy!) building and to a much greater height on the tower with the beam antennas.
 Doing this almost completely eliminates all QRN from computers, networking gear and switching power supplies, lowering the noise floor considerably.
 The added height offers better signals due to the reduction of Fresnel (and other) effects, allowing an estimated 15 dB or so improvement in overall performance.